facebook/pyre-check/pysa_tutorial/exercise4/README.md

 ## Instructions

-1. The numeric operations from the previous tutorial have been replaced with a set of boolean operations in this tutorial.
+1. The numeric operations from the previous tutorial have been replaced with a set of `and` and `or` operations in this tutorial.
 These operations have been crafted carefully to ensure that they are not exploitable for RCE, however, they still trigger Pysa issues.
 Your goal is to use _features_ to filter these issues out while browsing results in SAPP.